mkoppanen/pzq/README.md

 Options
 =======

     Command-line options:
       --help                                produce help message
       --database arg (=/tmp/sink.kch)       Database sink file location --ack-timeout arg (=5000000)          How long to wait for ACK before resending message (microseconds)
-          --sync-divisor arg (=0)            The divisor for sync to the disk.
-0 causes sync after every message
+      --reaper-frequency arg (=2500000)     How often to clean up expired messages (microseconds)
       --hard-sync                           If enabled the data is flushed to disk on every sync
       --inflight-size arg (=31457280)       Maximum size in bytes for the in-flight messages database.
 Full database causes
                                             LRU collection
       --receive-dsn arg (=tcp://*:11131)    The DSN for the receive socket --send-dsn arg (=tcp://*:11132)       The DSN for the backend client communication socket
+      --monitor-dsn arg (=ipc:///tmp/pzq-monitor)
-          --monitor-dsn arg (=tcp://*:11132) The DSN for the monitoring socket
+                                            The DSN for the monitoring socket

 Consistency